nanoonan/parkit/docs/processes.md

-## Processes

 *parkit* provides a Process class with a similiar interface to the Python Process class in the *multiprocessing* package.
-One key difference is that the *parkit* process is like a Unix daemon process and will stay running even if the parent process that launched it terminates.
+One key difference is that the *parkit* process is Unix-like daemon process and will stay running even if the parent process that launched it terminates.

 ```python